 - Gather Information - The appraiser gathers characteristics of the property that affect market value, such as size, age, quality, basement finish, and extra features (i.e. - fireplaces, decks, porches, etc.).

 - Estimate Value - The property characteristics are entered into a computerized system.
 The computer aids the assessor in estimating the property value.
 Information from actual sales is used to update market value.
 The market value estimated by the assessor should be at, or very close to, the amount the property would sell for if placed on the open market as of January 2 for that given year.
 The State of Minnesota requires the overall level of assessment to be between 90% and 105% of market value.
 Mower County consistently meets this standard.

-- For more information on how your market value is estimated, here is a fact sheet.
+- For more information on how your market value is estimated, click here.

 Mass Appraisal vs. Fee Appraisal

-Appraisal is an attempt to estimate the value of a property.
-Mass appraisal, what the county does, is the appraisal of groups of properties as of a given date using standard procedures.
-Fee appraisal, what is often done by banks, is valuation of a particular property at a given time.
+Appraisal is defined an attempt to estimate the value of a property.
+Mass appraisal, which is used in Mower County, is the appraisal of groups of properties as of a given date using standard procedures.
+Fee appraisal, the process often used by banks or other lending institutions, is valuation of a particular property at a given time.

 In other words, for mass appraisal, similar properties are valued similarly using generalized data and information, while a fee appraisal is specifically done for an individual property considering specific factors and based on a specific point in time.